 As part of ANCOR’s efforts to engage Congress in proactive policy solutions for IDD providers, ANCOR seeks to improve how the federal government collects wage and occupation information for Direct Service Professionals (DSPs).
 Specifically, ANCOR wishes to see changes in how the Bureau of Labor Statistics (BLS) collects DSP data for its Occupational Outlook Handbook.
 The federal government, states and the private sector rely on the BLS data when planning workforce investments, setting rates in states, creating federal legislation, among other uses.
+So it is important that the federal government recognizes that DSPs are a profession.

 While this sounds boring at first glance, stronger federal data on DSPs will help providers make a more compelling case for higher wages for DSPs during rate negotiations.
 It can also help with other efforts to improve the workforce – such as demonstrating to states and the federal government that they should be involved in long-term recruitment strategies, or obtaining the support of local Workforce Investment Bureaus.
 So please bear with us while we walk through the data details in this article – we promise it is worth it!